Paramedics in Canada: Critical care paramedic (CCP)

 Critical care paramedics' expertise focus on critical and ICU level care, stabilizing and transporting patients from smaller hospitals with less available resources to tertiary care, and regional medical programs in to other hospitals that can provide a higher level of care.
 CCPs generally work with another CCP, ACP, registered nurse or under the direction of a physician, physician assistant or nurse practitioner.
 Sometimes ad hoc teams, with multiple practitioners (RTs, emergency physicians, physician assistants, surgeons, etc.) are assembled for certain patients.

 CCPs are able to provide all of the care that PCPs and ACPs provide.
 In addition to this they are trained for other skills such as medication infusion pumps, mechanical ventilation and arterial line monitoring.

 CCPs often work in fixed and rotary wing aircraft when the weather permits and staff are available, but systems such as the Toronto EMS Critical Care Transport Program work in land ambulances.
 ORNGE Transport operates both land and aircraft in Ontario.
 In British Columbia, CCP's work primarily in aircraft with a dedicated Critical Care Transport crew in several cities for long-distance/high acuity transfers and as regular CCP street crews who may do major trauma calls or, performs medevacs, when necessary.

 Across the prairies, STARS Shock Trauma Air Rescue Society uses rotary wing aircraft to reach many in isolated communities and traumatic situations for faster response time than by ground ambulance.
 In Saskatchewan they also use fixed wing air ambulances.
 The service, called LIFEGUARD, can respond a greater distance and to more northern communities than STARS.
 Sask air ambulance service was the first non-military air ambulance service in the world.
 These air ambulances are crewed by Flight Nurses and CCPs.

 Tactical paramedic

-Tactical paramedics are specialized paramedics who undergo additional training to allow them to perform their usual task in a high risk and dangerous scenario.
-Some are trained to handle weapons, rappel from buildings and other skills needed to work alongside tactical police units.
+Tactical paramedics are specialized paramedics who undergo additional training to allow them to perform their usual tasks in a high-risk and dangerous scenarios.
+Some are trained to handle weapons, rappel from buildings, and other skills needed to work alongside tactical police units.
 These paramedics are required to wear protective gear but are usually unarmed in civilian environments.